markets/mini_i18n/README.md

 => "15 Aug 18"
 ```

-You can check a full example of all necessary keys [in this file](spec/fixtures/locales/localization.yml).
+You can check a full example of all necessary and useful keys [in this file](spec/fixtures/locales/localization.yml).

 #### Numbers

-You should provide the following keys:
+To localize your numbers, you can provide the following keys:

 ```yaml
 en: